balena-io/etcher/docs/EXTENDED-ARCHIVES.md

 ### `.meta/manifest.json`

-This is the only required file inside `.meta`, which declares information about the image, the target device type, and the publisher.
+This is the only required file inside `.meta`, which declares information about the image.
 This file may contain the following top level properties:

 - `publisher`: Information about the image publisher
-- `device`: Information about the image device type
 - `image`: Information about the image itself

 #### Publisher